s225389846/SIT725---8.2HD-Dockerization/README.md

 - Windows: https://docs.docker.com/desktop/setup/install/windows-install/
 - Ubuntu: https://docs.docker.com/engine/install/ubuntu/

-6. After installing Docker, in the terminal of the root direcory run to build the image:
+6. After installing Docker, in the terminal of the root direcory run to build:

-- "docker build -f backend/Dockerfile -t express-docker-app ."

-7. After the build is complete, in the same terminal of the root direcory run the container:

-- "docker run -p 3000:3000 express-docker-app"
+- "docker-compose up --build"

-8. To check if the code is running, open the browser and access the port:
+7. After the build is complete, to check if the backend code is running, open the browser and access the port for backend:

 - "http://localhost:3000/api/student"
 - The output displayed there would be: